 Skiing is the only winter sport in which you regularly use your hands and wrists for something other than breaking your fall in the snow.
 As a result, these areas are more prone to injury than people might think.
 The most common injury in the area – a torn ligament in the thumb – has even come to be known as Skier’s Thumb.

 Next to knee injuries, skiers will find that skier’s thumb is the most common injury they will have to endure during the winter months.
-The tear in the thumb ligament typically occurs when a skier falls, bending their hand back to grip the ski pole, causing the ligament to tear and, in some case, the thumb bone to fracture.
+The tear in the thumb ligament typically occurs when a skier falls, bending their hand back to grip the ski pole, causing the ligament to tear and, in some cases, the thumb bone to fracture.
 For particularly bad falls, skiers may also find their wrist bending backwards, causing a sprain of fracture in the wrist bone as well.
 Skier’s Thumb has become such a problem that many have taken to preventative measures just to not have to suffer another season of it.
 Using tape or a sturdy brace that holds the thumb in place, preventing it from bending backwards has seen reports of this injury drop in recent years, allowing more skiers to enjoy the slopes longer into the season.

 Concerned about an injury freezing you out of the fun this winter season?
 Contact us to see what gear you can utilize to prevent old injuries from flaring up or new injuries from happening.